The APP Scam Epidemic: Behavioral Intelligence as a Game-Changer

 Learn more about the news in fraud liability

-How to mitigate APP fraud
+How to Prevent APP fraud

 Given the profound impact APP scams have on customers and the fact that a significant number of victims opt to switch banking institutions, detecting and preventing APP fraud is critical for banks.